 - Send a meeting invite with an embedded video link

-- Click on the link when it’s time for your meeting
+- Click on the link when it’s time for your virtual meeting

 - Verify your camera and audio input